urilivshits/pageinference/refactored/temp_context.md

 - **[Tooltip Alignment]** Corrected button tooltip positioning to properly center labels below buttons by adding text-align, width:max-content, and position:relative properties in styles.css
 - **[Dark Mode Border Enhancement]** Improved border visibility in dark mode by using input-border color and stronger box-shadow for better contrast in styles.css
 - **[Theme Persistence]** Fixed theme persistence issue by ensuring themePreference is consistently saved and loaded in popup.js, including adding auto-save to applyTheme function
+- **[UI Enhancement]** Modified button interface in popup.html to use text-based buttons instead of icons for improved clarity and usability.
+Changes include:
+  - Added new "Search Page" button
+  - Converted "Search Web" and "Reason" buttons to text-based display
+  - Updated button styling for consistent appearance in both light and dark themes
+  - Improved button spacing and alignment
+  - References: popup.html, styles.css
 - **[Width Precision Fix]** Improved width consistency between elements:
   - Updated both conversation-info and input-wrapper to use identical width calculations
   - Applied consistent box-sizing to ensure borders are included in width calculations